MicrosoftDocs/fabric-docs/docs/data-engineering/billing-capacity-management-for-spark.md

 All Spark related operations are classified as [background operations](/power-bi/enterprise/service-premium-smoothing).
 Capacity consumption from Spark is displayed under a Notebook, a Spark Job Definition, or a Lakehouse, and is aggregated by operation name and item.
 For example: If you run a notebook job, you can see the notebook run, the CUs used by the notebook (Total Spark VCores/2 as 1 CU gives 2 Spark VCores), duration the job has taken in the report.

 :::image type="content" source="media\monitor-spark-capacity-consumption\items-report.png" alt-text="Screenshot showing items report." lightbox="media\monitor-spark-capacity-consumption\items-report.png":::
-To understand more about Spark capacity usage reporting, visit[Understand Spark Capacity consumption using Capacity Metrics App](monitor-spark-capacity-consumption.md)
+To understand more about Spark capacity usage reporting, visit [Understand Spark Capacity consumption using Capacity Metrics App](monitor-spark-capacity-consumption.md)

 ## Billing example